yjg30737/pyqt-find-replace-text-widget/README.md

 https://user-images.githubusercontent.com/55078043/146636169-eccd62b4-7964-40c1-a6c6-4fc813778a1e.mp4

 ## Note
 There is exclude button but i don't add feature on it.
-I will add proper feature on that one.
+I will add proper feature on that one.. or <b>someone please do this instead of me, so busy..</b>